Highlights of Manaslu Circuit Trek

 The trek includes making our way through dense forest routes and along the Budhi-Gandaki river’s banks, rarely traveling far from the river’s waves and the soothing sound.
 Interestingly, suspension bridges on the trek are unrivaled in terms of length and height.
 The journey then heads towards the northern route, which leads to Larkya La Pass at an altitude of 5,167m, the highest position of the Manaslu trek.

 The elevation of this point is high and can be a concern, but the view that the snowbound height offers will make the efforts worthwhile.
 Including a challengingly steep walk to an elevation of 5,167m, this trek demands top-tier physical fitness and is suitable for highly dedicated adventurers.

-Moreover, our carefully designed Manaslu circuit trekking itinerary prioritizes proper acclimatization to make it more conveniently achievable.
+Moreover, our carefully designed Manaslu trek itinerary prioritizes proper acclimatization to make it more conveniently achievable.

-While the nearly located Annapurna circuit is one of the most popular trek routes with trekkers pouring from all around the world, the Manaslu circuit trekking route provides you with a calmer and undisturbed trek.
+While the nearly located Annapurna circuit is one of the most popular trek routes with trekkers pouring from all around the world, the Manaslu treks route provides you with a calmer and undisturbed trek.
 It is both culturally enlightening and scenically inspiring, despite its remoteness and physical demands.

 Difficulty Level of Manaslu Circuit Trek

 The Manaslu circuit trek is regarded as one of the challenging treks in Nepal.
 With the most elevated altitude being 5,106m at Larkya La Pass, the trekker should be open to the possibility of altitude sickness.